What is Digital Health?

 • Examples: Emails, apps, websites, mobile phones.

-• Everything related to keeping people well or treating them when they are sick.
+• Everything related to keeping people well or treating them when they are ill.

 • Examples: Hospitals, doctors, medicines, exercise.

-• Digital health is where we use digital tools to help with health.
+• Digital health is when we use digital tools to help with health.

 • Examples: